With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 What’s more, if you like an NFT project and think you can get in early or on pre-sale you’ll have to go with your gut to some degree because the metrics won’t have been established yet on a secondary marketplace.
 There’s no price history.

-Buying NFTs in a pre-sale or early is far riskier than investing in a project that has already established something and amassed a loyal following.
+Buying NFTs in a pre-sale or early is far riskier than investing in a project that has already established something and amassed a loyal following however, the mint price is usually low which offsets the risk.

 Key Takeaways